 - Announce you would like to drop off voting materials;

 - Present suitable ID (preferably a U.S. passport);

 - The ballot will be screened (but not opened) by security;

-C. Fax, E-mail, or Internet: Some states now allow these options, however, they may also require you to still mail in the signed paper ballot.
+C. Fax, E-mail, or Internet: Some states now allow these options, however, they may also require you to still mail-in the signed paper ballot.

-D. Returning ballots via express courier service: Voters can hire express courier companies such as UPS, DHL, and FedEx to return voted ballots.
+D. Returning ballots via express courier service: Voters can use express courier companies such as UPS, DHL, and FedEx to return voted ballots.
 Ballots sent to local election officials via express courier service do not receive standard postmarks, so voters using this method should confirm delivery on or before Election Day prior to payment and shipment.

 Learn more at the Federal Voting Assistance Program’s (FVAP) website FVAP.gov